Yarra Valley Water

 Monitoring per and polyfluoroalkyl substances (PFAS)

-We have not detected concentrations of PFAS*, including PFOA (Perfluorooctanoic acid), PFOS (Perfluorooctanesulfonic acid) and PFHxS (Perfluorohexanesulfonic acid), through Melbourne Water’s testing program.
+Our comprehensive monitoring program has not detected concentrations of PFAS, including PFOA (Perfluorooctanoic acid), PFOS (Perfluorooctanesulfonic acid) and PFHxS (Perfluorohexanesulfonic acid), through Melbourne Water’s testing program.

 Current Australian Drinking Water Guidelines health-based guideline values are: